fastplotlib/fastplotlib/GOVERNANCE.md

 ### Neutral moderator

-No voting power, has no stake in the fastplotlib project
+No voting power, has no stake in the fastplotlib project.

 * Reagan Bullins